 P.S.
 America’s Test Kitchen published an All-Time Best Dinners for Two Cookbook.
 Looking through the reviews it appears all the recipes are from The Complete Cooking For Two Cookbook.
 Given that, we’d get the full cooking for two cookbook, as it’s a better value for your dollars.

-One Pan, Two Plates: Vegetarian Suppers by Carla Snyder has over 70 one pan vegetarian dinner recipes designed to make just two servings.
-The recipes are meant to be quick, easy, and with very little cleanup, so you can actually cook them on a weeknight!
+Carla Snyder’s One Pan, Two Plates: Vegetarian Suppers features over 70 one-pan vegetarian dinner recipes designed to make just two servings.
+The recipes are meant to be quick, easy, and with very little clean up, so you can actually cook them on a weeknight!

 Chapters & Recipes: A wide variety of meatless dinner recipes can be found throughout the book’s 6 chapters.
-There’s warming soups, hearty grains and beans, super veggie-focused meals, unique pastas, easy egg dishes, exciting pizzas and savory tarts.
+There are warming soups, hearty grains and beans, super veggie-focused meals, unique pastas, easy egg dishes, exciting pizzas, and savory tarts.

-The recipes use lots of fresh vegetables and healthy proteins like eggs, beans, grains and a few with tofu.
+The recipes use lots of fresh vegetables and nutritious proteins like eggs, beans, grains, and a few with tofu.
 But don’t worry, there are plenty of yummy recipes for cheesy comfort food too.

 Things You Should Know: The recipe format is a little tricky.
 With the ingredients side-by-side above the recipe directions (which are also side-by-side).
 In my experience, it’s easy to skip an ingredient or recipe step with this style.